Best Perp DEX on Base: Top Base Chain Futures Exchanges

 Compare perpetual futures DEXes on Base chain.
 Covers fees, pairs, liquidity, and gas costs for trading perps on Coinbase's L2.

-Base currently hosts two notable perp DEXes — Avantis (pool-based, up to 100x leverage) and Based (order book model, newer).
-Both are functional but liquidity is significantly thinner than Arbitrum or Hyperliquid, and the ecosystem is still in early growth.
-If you're trading size above $50k, Base perp DEXes are not yet the right venue.
+Base currently hosts two notable perp DEXes: Avantis (pool-based, up to 100x leverage) and Based (order book model, newer).
+Both work, but liquidity is much thinner than on Arbitrum or Hyperliquid.
+The ecosystem is still early.
+If you trade above $50k, Base perp DEXes are not yet the right venue.

 Why Base Is Attracting Perp DEX Activity

-Base is Coinbase's OP Stack L2, which gives it two structural advantages: near-zero gas costs and direct access to Coinbase's user distribution.
-Gas on Base runs under $0.01 per transaction versus $0.10-0.30 on Ethereum mainnet during congestion.
-For perp traders opening and closing positions frequently, that friction difference adds up.
+Base is Coinbase's OP Stack L2.
+It has two structural advantages: near-zero gas costs and access to Coinbase's user base.
+Gas on Base runs under $0.01 per transaction.
+On Ethereum mainnet during congestion, that can be $0.10-0.30.
+For perp traders opening and closing positions often, that difference adds up.

-The Base DeFi ecosystem has grown rapidly since 2023 — total value locked crossed $3B in 2025, driven by Aerodrome for spot liquidity and a growing perp layer on top.
-Coinbase's institutional backing also means regulatory clarity that more anonymous chains lack, which matters to a segment of institutional flow.
+The Base DeFi ecosystem has grown fast since 2023.
+Total value locked crossed $3B in 2025, driven by Aerodrome for spot liquidity and a growing perp layer.
+Coinbase's backing also means regulatory clarity that more anonymous chains lack.
+That matters to some institutional flow.

 Top Perp DEXes on Base

 **Avantis** is the most established Base perp DEX.
-It uses a pool-based model similar to GMX — liquidity providers deposit into a vault that acts as counterparty to traders.
+It uses a pool-based model like GMX.
+Liquidity providers deposit into a vault that acts as the counterparty to traders.
 Max leverage is 100x on supported pairs.
-The pool model means no order book and no maker/taker spread, but you pay a borrowing fee that scales with open interest utilization.
-When pools are heavily utilized on one side, effective costs rise.
+There is no order book and no maker/taker spread.
+But you pay a borrowing fee that scales with open interest use.
+When pools are heavily used on one side, effective costs rise.

-**Based** is an order book perp DEX on Base, newer and with less liquidity history.
-Order book architecture theoretically enables tighter spreads and better price discovery than pool models, but requires sufficient market maker participation to deliver that in practice.
+**Based** is an order book perp DEX on Base.
+It is newer with less liquidity history.
+Order book design can offer tighter spreads and better price discovery than pool models.
+But it needs active market makers to deliver that in practice.
 At current volumes, spreads are wider than Hyperliquid's equivalent pairs.

 Base vs Arbitrum for Perp Trading

-Arbitrum hosts GMX — the most battle-tested pool-based perp DEX with $400M+ in TVL and years of smart contract history.
-For traders who want the security of an audited, proven protocol with deeper liquidity, Arbitrum remains the stronger DEX perp option today.
+Arbitrum hosts GMX, the most battle-tested pool-based perp DEX.
+It has $400M+ in TVL and years of smart contract history.
+For traders who want an audited, proven protocol with deep liquidity, Arbitrum is still the stronger option today.

 Key differences: